Hide Your Mac Files With 6 Simple Methods

 How to show hidden files

-Once you’ve hidden your files, you’ll need to be able to access them again.
-Here’s how to access each of the methods we suggested above:
+Once you've hidden your files, you'll need to be able to access them again.
+Here's how to access each method we suggested above to show your hidden Mac files.

-• If you used a third-party app, review that application’s service for how to hide and retrieve files.
+6. If you used a third-party app, review its documentation for instructions on hiding and retrieving files.

 How do I make hidden files visible?